Chamber Business/Entrepreneur of the Month

 As a benefit of chamber membership, the Bellefontaine Examiner publishes these items free of charge.

-Precision Custom Products has shown the importance in giving back to the community.
-They have been a strong supporter of United Way of Logan County for over 25 years.
-During those 25 years, their associates have contributed over $200,000 and in return, PCPI makes a corporate match dollar for dollar, bringing the total giving to over $400,000.
-In addition, PCPI has been one of the top ten corporate givers, with the average individual gift per associate coming in at $440.
+Heiby Oil Company was then purchased by Logan County residents, Mr. and Mrs. Donald James, on November 15, 1975.
+The company prospered with their leadership and expanded to include stations in Bellefontaine, Urbana and Mount Victory.
+In the 1980’s, Heiby Oil saw tremendous growth in their customer base as Honda of America and their many affiliates boosted Logan County’s economy.
+Fuel oil, at this time, was fifty cents and gasoline sold for eighty cents on the gallon.
+In August of 1992 they made a strategic move and entered into the propane market.
+With this expansion, they began servicing five counties and over 1,000 customers.
+On December 31, 2006, the reigns were passed from father to son when the James’ sold the business to their oldest son David James, the current President.
+Other members of Heiby Oil include Neil Davis, Vice President and third generation family member, Carol Ransbottom, and Brandy Hunter.
+Heiby Oil continues to thrive and grow and is currently serving over 2,400 customers.

-PCPI believes in manufacturing in the USA and knows that Logan County has a strong manufacturing base.
-The Chamber adds value by providing many support functions including Logan County Safety Council and Workers Compensation Group Rating programs.
+Heiby Oil have been Chamber members for 28 years and believe that “the work the Chamber does is good for all small businesses in the county.”
+Their marketing strategy focuses on treating their customers with respect and appreciation.
+If you have a concern, they want to hear about it and will do what they can to address that concern.
+Logan County isn’t just a community of customers to them, it is their home.
+“If you’re looking for a locally-owned, family-run business where common sense and respect are the norm – look no further.
+Stop in today and we’ll treat you like you deserve!”

-We thank Jim and the associates of Precision Custom Products, Inc. for their 36 years of chamber membership and their service and commitment to Logan County.
+We thank Heiby Oil for their 65 years of service and commitment to Logan County and for their 28 years of Chamber membership!

 PREVIOUS BUSINESS/ENTREPRENEURS OF THE MONTH